84% of pest exterminators were called for what people assumed was another pest. The exterminators then identified the problem as bed bugs.

-These stains are easiest to see on light-colored sheets.
-Keep in mind that tiny red stains can be from any number of things.
+These stains are easiest to see on light-coloured sheets.
+Keep in mind that tiny red pigments can be from any number of things.
 You might have scratched yourself while sleeping or had a pimple that popped.

-Keep investigating to find out for certain if you have bed bugs.
+Keep investigating to find out for sure if you have bed bugs.

 5. Bed Bug Feces